-The internal doors are a mix of timber glazed and flush hollow core timber types.
-There are fitted units in the kitchen which are on semi modern/older lines.
-A timber staircase provides access to the first floor landing from the hall.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal doors are a mixture of timber glazed and timber panel designs.
+There are a range of fitted base and wall units in the kitchen which are along modern lines.
+A timber carpeted staircase provides access to the first floor landing from the hallway.